-- A. Endangered, Threatened, and Sensitive Species. - No development activity shall be allowed within a habitat conservation area or buffer with which state or federally listed endangered, threatened, or sensitive species have a documented presence. - 2.
+- A. Endangered, Threatened, and Sensitive Species. - No development shall be allowed within a habitat conservation area or buffer with which state or federally listed endangered, threatened, or sensitive species have a documented presence. - 2.
 Activities proposed adjacent to a habitat conservation area with which state or federally listed endangered, threatened, or sensitive species have a documented presence shall be protected through the application of protection measures in accordance with a critical area report prepared by a qualified professional and approved by the city of Camas.
-Approval for alteration of land adjacent to the habitat conservation area or its buffer shall include consultation with the Department of Fish and Wildlife and the appropriate federal agency. - B. Anadromous Fish. - 1.
-All activities, uses, and alterations proposed to be located in water bodies used by anadromous fish or in areas that affect such water bodies shall give special consideration to the preservation and enhancement of anadromous fish habitat, including, but not limited to, adhering to the following standards: - Activities shall be timed to occur only during the allowable work window as designated by the Department of Fish and Wildlife for the applicable species; - b.
-An alternative alignment or location for the activity is not feasible; - The activity is designed so that it will not degrade the functions or values of the fish habitat or other critical areas; and - Any impacts to the functions or values of the habitat conservation area are mitigated in accordance with an approved critical area report. - Structures that prevent the migration of salmonids shall not be allowed in the portion of water bodies used by anadromous fish.
+Approval for alteration of land adjacent to the habitat conservation area or its buffer shall include consultation with the Department of Fish and Wildlife and the appropriate federal agency. - B. Anadromous Fish. - All activities, uses, and alterations proposed to be located in water bodies used by anadromous fish or in areas that affect such water bodies shall give special consideration to the preservation and enhancement of anadromous fish habitat, including, but not limited to, adhering to the following standards: - a.
+Activities shall be timed to occur only during the allowable work window as designated by the Department of Fish and Wildlife for the applicable species; - b.
+An alternative alignment or location for the activity is not feasible; - c.
+The activity is designed so that it will not degrade the functions or values of the fish habitat or other critical areas; and - d.
+Any impacts to the functions or values of the habitat conservation area are mitigated in accordance with an approved critical area report. - Structures that prevent the migration of salmonids shall not be allowed in the portion of water bodies used by anadromous fish.
 Fish bypass facilities shall be provided that allow the upstream migration of adult fish, and shall prevent fry and juveniles migrating downstream from being trapped or harmed. - 3.
 Fills may only intrude into water bodies used by anadromous fish when consistent with the Camas shoreline master program, and the applicant demonstrates that the fill is for a water-dependent use that is in the public interest. - C. Wetland Habitats.
 All proposed activities within or adjacent to habitat conservation areas containing wetlands shall, at a minimum, conform to the wetland development performance standards set forth in Chapter 16.53, Wetlands. - D. Stream Buffer Widths.
 Stream buffers are established for habitats that include aquatic systems.
 Unless otherwise allowed in this title, all structures and activities shall be located outside of the stream buffer area.

+Commented [SF27]: SEPA comment from Joe Turner asked if the term "development activity" (note: "activity" had been added) was defined separately from "development"?
+Staff is unsure what prompted this change and has withdrawn the change based on this comment.
 The following base stream buffer widths are based upon the Washington Department of Natural Resources (DNR) Water Typing System and further classification based upon fish presence (Fish bearing v.
 Non-fish Bearing) for Type F streams existing in the city of Camas.
 Widths shall be measured outward, on the horizontal plane, from the ordinary high water mark, or from the top of bank if the ordinary high water mark cannot be identified.
 Buffer areas should be sufficiently wide to achieve the full range of riparian and aquatic ecosystem functions, which include but are not limited to protection of instream fish habitat through control of temperature and sedimentation in streams, preservation of fish and wildlife habitat, and connection of riparian wildlife habitat to other habitats.